hildjj/quence/README.md

 ## Blocks

 You can create a dotted block boundary around a section using the `block`, `loop`, and `opt` commands, as in:

 ```
 block Do a thing
+  A->B: Some messages
+end

+loop Many times
+  A->B: Some messages
+end

+opt Might happen
-A-B: Some messages
+  A->B: Some messages
 end
 ```